-The Polymorphic Data Model of TypeDB
+The Polymorphic Data Model With Types

 A big challenge in the field of knowledge representation formalisms is the large variety of data that we encounter on a daily basis.
 For this reason, many different data models, each with their own specific modeling paradigm, have emerged over the past decades.
 Among the most prominent such data models, one finds, for instance, the relational model, the document model, the triplestore/RDF data model, the graph model, and others.